HESHAM-SA/Capstone-Project-Majed-/README.md

 ### Technical Details:

  1. **Data Collection and Processing:**
-     1. jkfjkdj
-  . *YOLO Training Data:*
+     1.  *YOLO Training Data:*
          - Images were collected from video frames of students in Saudi schools.
          - Face annotations were done using Roboflow.

  3. *Keras Training Data:*
     - Collected over 1200 images per person, classified into 20 folders.